wuyang1002431655/tango_with_django_19/manuscript/chapter14-webhose.md

 X> - issues the query via `run_query()`, and prints the results.

 T> ### Hint
-T> You've already done this in your population script for Rango!
+T> You've already done this in your [population script](#section-models-population) for Rango!
 Try following the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html#Main) to make everything look the part by adding a `main()` function, and calling whatever you need to from there.
-You should also make use of the following line -- if you aren't sure what this line means, [have a look online for an answer](http://stackoverflow.com/questions/419163/what-does-if-name-main-do).
+You should also make use of the following line -- if you aren't sure what this line means, [have a look online for an answer](http://stackoverflow.com/questions/419163/what-does-if-name-main-do), or refer [back to the section of the tutorial discussing the population script](#section-models-population).
 T>
 T> {lang="python",linenos=off}
 T>		if __name__ == '__main__':